AD1t12407/MindWave-Minor/README.md

-Here’s the updated README with resized screenshots in the format you requested:
+Got it!
+Here's the corrected README with the screenshots properly aligned, one line after the description as requested:

 ```markdown
 # Music Therapy Application